Sound and data parameters

 When creating a data sonification, there are many choices to be made regarding what aspects of the data are converted to sound, and what characteristics of sound are used in this representation.

-In , dimensions of data are matched to dimensions of sound.
-Check out Matt Russo's , and Jordan Wirfs-Brock's .
+In parameter mapping, dimensions of data are matched to dimensions of sound.
+Check out Matt Russo's description of data-related choices, and Jordan Wirfs-Brock's exploration of sonic dimensions.

 Data Choices